-For her mission to create a more soothing hospital environment, Sen found like-minded researchers in Elif Ozcan who leads the Critical Alarms Lab at Delft University of Technology in the Netherlands, and Joel Schlesinger, an anesthetist at Vanderbilt University who also happens to be an accomplished jazz pianist.
+For her mission to create a more soothing hospital environment, Sen found like-minded researchers in Elif Ozcan who leads the Critical Alarms Lab at Delft University of Technology in the Netherlands, and Joseph Schlesinger, an anesthesiologist at Vanderbilt Medical Center who also happens to be an accomplished jazz pianist.
 “We work together with experts from various disciplines because people could die if we make mistakes,” Sen acknowledges.

 She also learned that everybody experiences sound differently.
 “One man was bothered by the nurses’ chat in the hallway, while his wife loved it because it made her feel less alone.
 Some prefer utter stillness; others experience stillness as overwhelmingly oppressive.
 It’s not just about the volume.”
 So, for Kaiser Permanente, Sen transformed a space in Colorado into an interactive area where people could try different sounds at the push of a button and report how it affected them.
 There was a common denominator: Almost all people found sounds of nature soothing.